Building the Future Fight: Luke Spark Cell Expands Drone Programs

-U.S. Air Force Tech.
+LUKE AIR FORCE BASE, Ariz. - Luke Air Force Base is accelerating the future of warfare through an expanding suite of small unmanned aircraft system programs developed by the 56th Fighter Wing Spark Cell.
+The team of innovators is reshaping how Airmen train, think, and operate in different environments.

+In alignment with the Air Force’s drive to strengthen distributed operations and increase lethality, Spark Cell’s initiatives were created to address a critical question: how do we prepare Airmen for the rapidly evolving battlespace?
+For the Spark Cell team, the answer begins with education, hands-on experience, and accessible pathways for Airmen to build technical confidence.

+“Expanding innovation and supporting Agile Combat Employment go hand-in-hand,” said Tech.
 Sgt.
-Sean Deuerlein, 56th Fighter Wing Fighter Country Innovation section chief, and U.S. Air Force Tech.
-Sgt.
-Michael Alaniz, converse about a small unmanned aircraft system, Nov.
-21, 2025, at Luke Air Force Base, Arizona.
-Luke AFB is accelerating the future of warfare through a growing suite of sUAS programs developed by the 56th FW Spark Cell.
-The team of innovators is reshaping how Airmen train, think, and operate in different environments.
-(U.S. Air Force Photo by Airman 1st Class Tekorey Watkins)
+Sean Deuerlein, 56th FW Fighter Country Innovation section chief.
+“Both rely on empowering Airmen to solve problems at the lowest level.”

 |Date Taken: